 But why not make up a tougher test?
-Having done four thru-hikes (including yo-yoing the Continental Divide Trail), I wanted to push the backpacking gear endurance limits.
+Having done four thru-hikes, I wanted to push the backpacking gear endurance limits.
 The ultimate gear test: traveling through all 54 African countries over four years.
 It’s part of my effort to make a TV show about The Unseen Africa.

 First Some History

 I’ve got a record of pushing Gossamer Gear’s limits.
 It began with my 2006 Pacific Crest Trail (PCT) southbound thru-hike.
 I sported Gossamer Gear’s now-discontinued G5 Silnylon backpack (a flimsier version of today’s Quiksak.
 Meanwhile, Maiu, my hiking partner, carried Gossamer Gear’s Uberlight Whisper—a comically light backpack that is similar to today’s RikSak.